kamilazdybal/objectif-morse/README.md

 Well, here it is!
 In the *Objectif Morse* project you will make an interesting use of Arduino, electronic circuits and C++ while transmitting messages in Morse alphabet between computers.

+> *This work has been produced as part of the Arduino Study Group meetings at the Jagiellonian University.*

 ## Repository

 This repository contains code and documentation for the *Objectif Morse* project - broadcasting and receiving messages in Morse alphabet between computers.